SlopeCraft/SlopeCraft/FAQ.md

 4. SlopeCraft turned everything grey after I clicked color adjust? / Why does the color look nothing like the original?
  - Some colors are featured in game, while some others aren't, such as light blue, greyish blue, light pink, light purple, so a substitute color is required
- - A color simulation feature has been implemented
+ - A color simulation feature (dithering) has been implemented in v3.5

 4. '/give' didn't give me the map item
  - 1.12 Command: `/give @p filled_map 1 i` where i is the number for the map